-- All K2 media servers and/or K2 RAID storage devices must be installed and cabled. - The media network and control network must be operational and K2 devices communicating on these networks as appropriate. - K2 RAID devices must have LUNs bound and be configured as required for operation on the K2 Storage System. - K2 media servers (or the K2 Level 1 Storage device) must be configured such that an operational media file system is present. - K2 Ethernet switches must be configured and have V-LANs set up. - The storage system to which you are adding your K2 Media Clients must be defined with the appropriate number and type of clients.
+- All K2 media servers and/or K2 RAID storage devices must be installed and cabled. - The control network must be operational with K2 devices communicating.
+At the command prompt, use the ping command to verify. - For non-redundant (Levels 1, 2, and 3) K2 Storage Systems, the media network must be operational.
+You can check this with the K2 System Configuration application. - For redundant (Levels 2R and 3R) K2 Storage Systems, media network A and media network B must be operational.
+You can check this with the K2 System Configuration application. - K2 RAID devices must have LUNs bound and be configured as required for operation on the K2 Storage System. - K2 media servers (or the K2 Level 1 device) must be configured such that an operational media file system is present. - K2 Ethernet switches must be configured and have V-LANs set up. - The storage system to which you are adding your K2 Media Clients must be defined with the appropriate number and type of clients.
 In other words, in the K2 System Configuration application tree view you should see the K2 Media Clients you are about to add represented as unconfigured devices.